jonathancopperstone/scaffolds/README.md

 ##### Developing scaffolds

-Each branch has ignores specific files you wouldn't want merged in when merging into your repo, however are needed for dev of the scaffold.
+Each branch ignores specific files you wouldn't want merged in when merging into your repo, however are needed for dev of the scaffold.
 To avoid conflicts in `.gitignore`, and adding files to your `.gitignore` you may not want, these are added locally in `.git/info/exclude`.
 This won't interfere with your repo.
-Each branch should list in its README the files to ignore, so you can add these to your exclude.
+Each branch's README section (found here) should list the files to ignore, so you can add these to your exclude if you were to work on one.

 # list of scaffolds